cassiozen/mithryn-ttrpg/players guide.md

 ### Gaining a Level

-Whenever you gain a level, you can increase one of your abilitiy scores or your hit points.
+Whenever you gain a level, you can increase one of your ability scores or your hit points.

 Note that each Rank sets the **maximum values** your character can reach in Abilities and Hit Points: